hanella91/hiking_rest_api/README.md

 - Mysql server

-to not have to install mysql on your local machine, i recommend to install docker and lunch mysql with the command given in the setup.
+If you wouldn't like to install mysql on your local machine, i recommend to install docker and lunch mysql with the command given in the setup.

 ## Installation